moinwiki/moin/docs/user/rest.rst

 Text formatting
 ===============

-`Inline markup`_ and `interpreted text roles`_ can be applied to words or phrases within a text block to format text.
+`Inline markup`_ can be applied to words or phrases within a text block to format text.

+* Less common styles are obtained via `interpreted text roles`_.
+* TODO: Some standard roles are currently ignored by Moin.
+  Content is shown without processing.

 .. list-table::
    :header-rows: 1